A/N: Warning for more violence in this chapter.

 “Yes, I was born in Troas.”

 Gareth nodded.
 That made sense.
 They neared the end of a bright summer, and Gareth’s skin had tanned beyond its usual pasty white.
 Still, Roman’s skin was several shades darker than Gareth’s could ever be, no matter how much sunslight he caught.
-Paired with his dark hair and accent, Gareth should have guessed Troas sooner.
+Paired with his accent, Gareth should have guessed Troas sooner.

 Roman twirled to face Gareth faster than Gareth had ever seen anyone move, his sword appearing in his hand between one second and the next.
 “What?”